 Where N is the number of points.
 Now here’s the clever part: let us define the x,y,z above to be relative to the centroid (average) of point cloud.
 Now Σx = Σy = Σz = 0 and so we can simplify to:

-And thus, d = 0.
+From the last row (N·d = 0) we can conclude that d = 0.
 This means that if all points are relative to the centroid of the point cloud, then the plane runs through the origin.
 In other words: the plane always runs through the average of the input points.
 We can now get rid of a dimension:

 Cramer's rule gives us: